 - Treatment rooms have been assessed to insure all equipment can be sanitised readily between clients.

 - Areas where clothing is placed will be prioritised for cleaning between clients.

-- Freshly washed and ironed linen for each client will be placed on top of the plinth cover (This includes plinth covers, top sheet, mop cap to cover face cradle and if required towel.
+- Freshly washed and ironed linen for each client will be placed on top of the plinth cover (This includes top sheet, mop cap to cover face cradle and if required towel.)

 - All towels, sheets and other clean materials are stored in cupboards until needed for new client.